What is cassoulet?

 - ½ cup low-sodium chicken stock

-- 3 cups homemade pumpernickel breadcrumbs see note below
+- 3 cups homemade pumpernickel breadcrumbs, see note below

 - 6 Tbsp unsalted butter melted

-- 1 ½ tsp kosher salt divided
+- 1 ½ tsp Kosher salt, divided

 - ¼ tsp freshly ground black pepper

-- zest from 1 lemon
+- zest from 1 lemon, about 1-2 tsp

-- fresh parsley for garnish
+- fresh parsley, for garnish

 Instructions

-- Meanwhile, make breadcrumbs.
-Combine 3 cups fresh bread crumbs with 6 Tbsp melted unsalted butter, ½ tsp kosher salt, and lemon zest, then toss to evenly coat.
+- Bake, then serve.
 Sprinkle half the breadcrumb mixture evenly on top of chorizo and sauce, then bake for 1 hour.
 Sprinkle on remaining breadcrumbs directly on top of cassoulet, then bake an additional hour.
 Sprinkle with parsley, then serve immediately.

 Notes